pogocache/pogocache/CONTRIBUTING.md

 ## Issues
 - **Found a bug?** Please open an issue with a clear description and precise steps to reproduce.
-- **New features.** New features generally require prior discussion.
-If you or your company needs a specialized feature, please state your willingness to fund the work and ongoing maintenance.

 ## Pull Requests
 - **Scope.** PRs are welcome for bug fixes and small, low-risk changes.
-- **Please coordinate first.** For large changes, such as new features, please file an issue and/or discuss it with maintainer beforehand.
+- **Please coordinate first.** For large changes, such as new features, please file an issue and/or discuss it with a maintainer beforehand.
 - **Quality.** Keep PRs focused, include tests (where applicable), and update docs.

 ## Ownership & Licensing